Zinaida Volkova: Descendants

 Volkova's daughter Alexandra (born 1923) remained in the USSR and lived for a year with her father, Zakhar Moglin.
 After Moglin was exiled in 1932, she was cared for by her maternal grandmother, Alexandra Sokolovskaya.
 The latter was exiled in 1935 during the Great Purges and died in the labor camps.
 Finally, as an adult, Alexandra was also exiled, to Kazakhstan.
 She survived, returning to Moscow after Stalin's death.
 She died of cancer in 1989.
-Not long before she died, her brother Esteban (Vsevolod) finally met his sister again after travelling to the Soviet Union from Mexico, but in tragic circumstances where Alexandra was dying of cancer and also couldn't communicate with her brother, as Esteban had forgotten his Russian and Alexandra spoke no Spanish, English or French.
+Not long before she died, her brother Esteban (Vsevolod) finally met his sister again after travelling to the Soviet Union from Mexico, but in tragic circumstances where Alexandra was dying of cancer and also couldn't communicate with her brother, as Esteban had forgotten his Russian and Alexandra spoke no Spanish, English or French.This exact situation was feared by Trotsky himself, who insisted that Vsevolod should learn Russian in the occasion he were ever to re-encounter his family members.

-From January to November 1931, Volkova and her son, Vsevolod Volkov (born 7 March 1926) lived with Leon Trotsky and Trotsky's second wife, Natalia Sedova, in Turkey.
+From January to November 1931, Volkova and her son, Vsevolod Volkov (1926-2023) lived with Leon Trotsky and Trotsky's second wife, Natalia Sedova, in Turkey.
 In November 1931, Volkova obtained permission to go to Germany for treatment for TB, accompanied by her half-brother, Lev Sedov (Trotsky's son by his second wife).
 Volkova's son stayed behind in Turkey at first.
 After the removal of the Soviet citizenship of Volkova and Vsevolod on 20 February 1932, the difficulties of Vsevolod being able to move to Germany were multiplied hugely, and he was only able to join his mother in Germany in late December 1932.
 In the early days of January 1933, Stalin's agents and Kurt von Schleicher's police decided to expel Volkova from Berlin.
 As Volkova needed treatment for TB, this added to her stress to the point where she committed suicide on 5 January 1933.